Digital Security Explained

 By A. Northam • Published: 2 March 2026 • Updated: 2 March 2026

-Vulnerability management is the structured process of identifying, evaluating, prioritizing, and remediating weaknesses in systems before they are exploited.
+Vulnerability management is the structured, ongoing process of identifying, evaluating, prioritizing, and remediating weaknesses in systems before they can be exploited.

 What is a vulnerability?

-A vulnerability is a flaw or weakness that could be exploited to compromise confidentiality, integrity, or availability.
+A vulnerability is a flaw, weakness, or misconfiguration that could be exploited to compromise confidentiality, integrity, or availability.

 Related: Security ControlsRisk Management